prakashlab/octopi-driver-board/.github/PULL_REQUEST_TEMPLATE/modified_board.md

 This PR modifies the {INSERT NAME CODE HERE} board for the Octopi Driver Stack.
-More information about this board is available at {INSERT LINK TO README HERE, e.g. [ODSv1.0.0-PP-T41/README.md](ODSv1.0.0-PP-T41/README.md)}.
+More information about this board is available in the README.md file for this board.

 Major breaking changes: